Targeted Earlier Intervention Contract Id 1- 1484103992 Parenting Through Sport

 * Indigenous Social Participation

-Indigenous Social Participation was a strong feature across the program, with Aboriginal families making up a significant proportion of attendees in many communities.
-Towns like Nyngan, Gilgandra, and Collarenebri recorded high Aboriginal participation, reflecting the program’s ability to create culturally inclusive environments where families feel welcomed and engaged.
+Indigenous Social Participation attracted 348 indigenous participants across the program.
+Towns like Nyngan, Trangie, and Coonabarabran recorded high Aboriginal participation, reflecting the program’s ability to create culturally inclusive environments where families feel welcomed and engaged.

 * Education and Skills Training